-With the collaboration and active engagement of the East Gwillimbury Gardeners, the East Gwillimbury Public Library has a collection of seeds that the community can use in their gardens.
+With the collaboration and active engagement of the East Gwillimbury Gardeners, the East Gwillimbury Public Library has a collection of seeds that residents can use in their gardens.
 This supports the pollinator gardens initiative by providing free native flowers and produce seeds to the public.

-Promote and enhance the connection between residents and the environment.
+Promote and enhance the connection between staff, community and the environment.

-Initiatives Action Category Status Environmental Outreach Develop an Environmental Outreach and Education Program Education In progress Environmental Calendar Develop and implement a calendar for environmental-related campaigns and events Events and Education In progress Environmental Advisory Committee Support the local and regional Environmental Advisory Committee Policy In progress Waste Reduction Promote waste reduction Education In progress Local Water Conservation Strategy Promote the implementation of the Regional Long Term Water Conservation Strategy Policy and Education In progress Pollinators Campaign Promote and support pollinator campaigns Education In progress Sustainable Events Policy Develop and promote a sustainable events policy Education In progress
+Initiatives Action Category Status Environmental Communication Strategy Develop and implement an Environmental Communication Strategy Education In progress Environmental Calendar Develop and implement a calendar for environment-related campaigns and events Events and Education In progress Environmental Advisory Committees Support the local and regional Environmental Advisory Committees Policy In progress Waste Reduction Promote waste reduction Education In progress Local Water Conservation Strategy Promote the implementation of the Regional Long Term Water Conservation Strategy Policy and Education In progress Pollinators Campaign Promote and support pollinator campaigns Education In progress Sustainable Events Policy Develop and promote a sustainable events policy Education In progress

-"The intimate relationship between social wellbeing and environmental health is the reason why we all together need to truly and deeply care for the environment, as from it depends the air we breathe, the water we drink, the food we eat, and everything else we need to live."
+"The intimate relationship between social well-being and environmental health is well-established.
+We all need to care deeply for the environment because we depend on it for the air we breathe, the water we drink, the food we eat and everything else we need to live."